 - Maintaining a temp under 250 is hard

-- Rusts easily especially around the burner
+- Some users have reported it rusts easily, especially around the burner

 To get the most out of it, you will need to make modifications such as blocking the wind from blowing up under the burner, making better door seals and buying a quality digital thermometer.
 (The thermometer is something you should have no matter what smoker you buy.)

-Char-Broil The Big Easy TRU-Infrared Smoker Roaster & Grill
+Char-Broil The Big Easy Tru-Infrared Smoker Roaster & Grill

 Infrared heat penetrates the inner wall and cooks the meat.
 The hot, dry air escapes out of the top before it has a chance to dry out the meat.
-You end up with moist and tender meat without the use of a water pan.
+You end up with moist and tender food without the use of a water pan.

-It will hold up to a 25-pound turkey or two chickens in the double tiered cooking basket.
+It will hold up to a 25-pound turkey or two chickens in the double-tiered cooking basket.
 It comes with a 180-square inch grill for the top if you want to cook burgers or steaks.